WisTex/Neuhub/README.md

-# Red Bootstrap Hubzilla Themes
+# CHG Bootstrap Hubzilla Themes
 **A collection of Hubzilla themes and templates.**

 We are in the process of creating some new themes for Hubzilla and are designing them with different types websites in mind.